premgane/agolo-slackbot/README.md

 ```bash
 npm install @slack/client --save
 ```
+because the `slack-client` is deprecated.
+Consequently, a lot of details of this module and its methods have changed since that tutorial was written.
+So, I've made the appropriate changes.

-for all of the dependencies.
+I also had to do `npm install` for all of the dependencies.
 But if you're just pulling this entire repository, you won't have to do this; I've used the `--save` flag and included all the dependencies in this repo.

 ## Heroku